 Foster Care Regulations Ireland Essay Sample

-The following essay sample work shall highlight the meaning of child fostering, the role of the Child and Family Agency called Tusla, the rights of the child in foster care Ireland, and the role of a foster carer in Ireland.
+The following essay sample work shall highlight the meaning of child fostering, the role of the Child and Family Agency called Tusla, the rights of the child in foster care in Ireland, and the role of a foster carer in Ireland.

-Fostering is the process of taking care of a young child or dependant in his own family settings or under the foster care placement.
+Fostering is the process of taking care of a young child or dependant in his own family setting or under the foster care placement.
 A child is not able to take care of his own needs within his own family on a short and long-term basis.

 Such a child has either faced trauma due to death in his family, neglect from parents, abuse, violence, and different forms of harassment which becomes very difficult to cope up with in the future.